Media queries should be directed to the NAIC Communications Division at 816-783-8909 or email@example.com

 Issue: Municipal securities are issued by states or local governments to fund a variety of government expenditures and investments including transportation and transit, water and sewer, electric and gas utility, higher education, housing and development, school district, and medical facilities.
 The two major categories of municipal bonds, general obligation and revenue bonds, are distinguished by their sources of repayment.
 General obligation bonds are secured by the full faith, credit and taxing power of a governmental entity and present the lowest historical default risk and the lowest loss given default.
 In contrast, the source of repayment of revenue bonds is restricted to a specified revenue stream, which is derived from the operation of a financed project, discretionary appropriations, grants or a dedicated specialized tax.

 Overview: The U.S. insurance industry is a major institutional investor in the $3.7 trillion municipal securities market.
 U.S. insurer holdings of municipal bonds have increased annually at least since 2011, to a book/adjusted carrying value (BACV) of $560 billion at year-end 2016 from $467 billion at year-end 2011.
 This translates into a combined increase of $93 billion or an aggregate change of 19.9%.

 While municipal bonds are not the largest bond allocation for insurers overall, they are the largest for P/C companies.
-P/C companies accounted for the largest municipal bond investments at $344.3 billion, followed by life companies at $183.5 billion.
+In 2016, P/C companies accounted for the largest municipal bond investments at $344.3 billion, followed by life companies at $183.5 billion.
 P/C companies have tended to be more active in the municipal bond market than life companies due to the tax-exempt status of most municipal bonds.
-P/C companies' municipal holdings, as a percentage of total U.S. insurer municipal bond exposure, have declined year-over-year (YOY), retreating to 62% in 2015 from 71% in 2011.
-Life companies' exposure, meanwhile, increased to 32% in 2015 from 24% in 2011.
+P/C companies' municipal holdings, as a percentage of total U.S. insurer municipal bond exposure, have declined year-over-year (YOY), retreating to 61% in 2016 from 71% in 2011.
+Life companies' exposure, meanwhile, increased to about 33% in 2016 from 24% in 2011.
 The largest YOY increase for life companies, to 29% in 2012 from 24% in 2011, was, in part, due to increased purchases of taxable municipal bonds offered under the Build America Bonds program.
 Changes amongst the other insurer types were relatively minor.